 Approaching the Triumphal Arch of Orange from the street, you’ll see it from far away.
 They say all roads lead to Rome.
 Well, all roads around Orange lead towards the Triumphal Arch.
 It is situated at a roundabout and traffic can be quiet heavy.
 We managed to cross the street safely and found ourselves in a tranquil section of the city.
 The Arch is surrounded by a lovely park and I can imagine sitting there and just be.

-Both the Ancient Theatre and the Triumphal Arch have become monuments of the ancient Roman Empire.
+Both the Roman Theatre and the Triumphal Arch of Orange have become monuments of the ancient Roman Empire.
 A peek into Roman History and their long forgotten culture.
 Both sites became landmarks of the city of Orange and stand proudly on the list of World Heritage Sites in Orange.

 If you find yourself in the south of France and have a day to spare, do yourself a favour and visit Orange and her sites.
 You won’t be disappointed by these two well preserved World Heritages Sites in Orange.